uga-libraries/born-digital-accessioning/appraisal.md

    * 1 thumb drive labeled "Posters" that donor says duplicate the paper materials.

    * 2 commercial DVDs of the movie "Kung Fu Panda" that are unrelated to the collection.

+* The deletion log generated by technical-appraisal-logs.py will serve as a granular record of everything that has been removed.
+This log is stored in the collection folder alongside the other preservation documentation.